-A10 The Audit Committee is the member level forum to provide to those charged with governance independent assurance on the adequacy of the risk management framework, the internal control environment and the integrity of the financial reporting and annual governance processes.
+The Audit Committee is the member level forum to provide to those charged with governance, independent assurance on the adequacy of the risk management framework, the internal control environment and the integrity of the financial reporting and annual governance processes and the council's compliance with the Data Protection Act 2018.
 By overseeing internal and external audit it makes an important contribution to ensuring that effective assurance arrangements are in place.